NVIDIA/cuda-quantum/docs/sphinx/using/simulators.rst

 CUDA Quantum provides a couple of tensor-network simulator targets accelerated with the :code:`cuTensorNet` library.
-These backends are currently available for use from both C++ and Python.
+These backends are available for use from both C++ and Python.

 `cuTensorNet` multi-node multi-GPU
 +++++++++++++++++++++++++++++++++++